marcelpetrick/DevNotes/BeenThereSeenThat/20220621_TinyML_NeuromorphicAnalaogSignalProcesseor_AleksanderTimofeev_polyn_ai/README.md

 * (todo) tinyML on linkedin
 * also on Meetup
-* also the youtube-channel offers all the recordings - great ressource
+* also the youtube-channel offers all the recordings - great resource

 ![](img00.png)
 ![](img01.png)